Will-Griffiths-Ireland/Journee/README.md

 ## Deployment

-* clone repo
+* fork repo
+*
-setup db
+* setup postgress or db of choice
-setup cloud storage
-deploy to Heroku
+* setup cloud storage of choice deploy to Heroku

+* create a env.py file locally with these settings, or alter them depending on your choice of cloud storage and db

+>import os

+>os.environ['SECRET_KEY'] = '--UNIQUE SECRET KEY--'
+>os.environ['DEV'] = 'True'
+>os.environ['CLOUDINARY_URL'] = '--URL TO ACCESS CLOUDINARY--'
+os.environ['DB_PASSWORD'] = '--PASSWORD FOR DB CONNECTION--'

 ## Future Enhancements